apache/openwhisk-website/faq.md

 If you are interested in contributing to our OpenWhisk project itself, or interested in providing services, [join our mailing list]({{ site.github.url }}/contact) and [learn more about how you can become a contributor]({{ site.github.url }}/contributors).

+### How do I report a problem with this site or suggest an improvement for its content?

+You can [submit an issue to the GitHub repository](https://github.com/openwhisk/openwhisk.github.io/issues) for this site.
+You can also [submit a pull request if you have signed the Apache ICLA](https://github.com/openwhisk/openwhisk.github.io/blob/master/CONTRIBUTING.md).

 ### Need another question answered?

 For questions, hints and tips for developing in Apache OpenWhisk: